fasthall/gochariots/README.md

 To append to the shared log, send POST request to http://localhost:8080/record.
 The payload needs to be in JSON format.
 See [post_example.sh](test/post_example.sh) and [example.json](test/example.json).

 ## Issues (TODO)
+When a component of any stage stops working and the controller couldn't connect to it, the controller should prompt a warning message rather than just panic.

 ## Design discussion